 • Build company culture—Eighty-nine percent agree that employees giving recognition creates a better company culture.
 Having a great company culture helps you become a great place to work, increases pride and loyalty from your people, and can be a great recruiting tool to attract top talent.

-• Help foster a sense of connection and belonging—Eighty-six percent of employees agree giving recognition helps them better connect with their colleagues, and 81% say it helps them better connect with the organization.
-Recognition from peers shows an employee fits in and belongs in the organization.
+• Help foster a sense of connection and belonging—Eighty-six percent of employees agree giving recognition helps them better connect with their colleagues, and 81% say it helps them better connect with the organisation.
+Recognition from peers shows an employee fits in and belongs in the organisation.

-• Lower turnover—Seventy-five percent of employees say giving recognition makes them want to stay at their current organization longer.
+• Lower turnover—Seventy-five percent of employees say giving recognition makes them want to stay at their current organisation longer.

 • Improve performance—there is a 33% increase in innovation and 22% increase in work results when employees give recognition.

 • Benefit employee wellbeing—Eighty-four percent say giving recognition improves their personal sense of wellbeing.

 How do you start implementing peer-to-peer recognition in your organisation?
 Make it part of your workplace culture.

 1) Have a formal, enterprise-wide solution that is more than just an HR perk.
 When recognition is seen as a culture-building initiative, and not just another workplace benefit, you get more support from senior leaders, more resources, and more impact from your investment.
 An enterprise-wide solution also allows you to create a consistent experience for employees across locations and departments.

 2) Give everyone the opportunity to give and receive recognition.
 Ensure every employee is aware that you have a peer-to-peer recognition program, and that each person feels empowered to use it to give recognition.
 Every employee should also have the opportunity to do great work and be recognised, regardless of job title, tenure, or function.